Overcoming Taste Challenges in Functional Food & Beverages

 Your Ingredients & Your Consumers

-Not every functional ingredient and its associated benefit is for everyone.
+Not every functional food and beverage ingredient and its associated benefit is for everyone.

 One person may want better heart health, while another is looking for relaxation and a mood boost.
 Children might not need the benefits of nootropic mushrooms or ginseng, but the whole family could benefit from improved immunity and a healthy gut.